WildCodeSchool-2023-09/JS-RemoteFR-jurascripts-P3-Geocode/README.md

 - _Prettier_ : "Quality of code" tool as well, focuses on the styleguide
 - _ Airbnb Standard_ : One of the most known "standards", even though it's not officially linked to ES/JS

-# Equipe Développeurs
+# Team Developers

-Nelson Almeida
+- Nelson Almeida
-Xavier Mesnildrey
+- Xavier Mesnildrey
-Valentin Cardon
+- Valentin Cardon
-Jordan Chatelain
+- Jordan Chatelain
-Cedric Bodereau
+- Cedric Bodereau